piyushahuja/piyushahuja.github.io/_drafts/2014-05-20-principles.md

 *When we are present to what is, we are right up front with the expansion of time, but when we make a mistake and get frozen in what was, a layer of detachment builds.
 Time goes on and we stop.
 Suddenly, we are living, playing chess, crossing the street with our eyes closed in memory.
 And then comes the taxicab.* - Josh Waitzkin, The Art of Learning

+"Go to your managers with solutions, instead of problems.
+Make their job easier, learn how they work, and then ride their coattails up the ladder."

+People care less than you think they do.
+They are less critical of you than you are of yourself.
+This is true about any communication really: speech, presentations, writing, exam answers, online chat, wall posts, anything.

 ***